Yan Gomes Preview, Player Props: Cubs vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the second-best in the league.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks second in MLB.

-- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.60).
+- The White Sox have a 4.59 team ERA that ranks 23rd across all league pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (162 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (164 total, 1.4 per game).

-- Toussaint (1-5) takes the mound for the White Sox in his eighth start of the season.
-He has a 4.27 ERA in 46 1/3 innings pitched, with 47 strikeouts.
+- Clevinger (5-5) takes the mound for the White Sox in his 16th start of the season.
+He has a 3.55 ERA in 78 2/3 innings pitched, with 64 strikeouts.

-- His last appearance came on Wednesday against the New York Yankees, when the right-hander went five innings, surrendering four earned runs while giving up six hits.
+- The righty last appeared on Thursday against the New York Yankees, when he threw six innings, allowing one earned run while giving up three hits.

-- The 27-year-old has an ERA of 4.27, with 9.1 strikeouts per nine innings, in 11 games this season.
-Opponents have a .205 batting average against him.
+- In 15 games this season, the 32-year-old has a 3.55 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.